 In December, we generally have two Christmas Bumper Issues, We don’t call them Double Issues because they don’t, strictly speaking, contain exactly twice the size and content of the usual weekly issue.

-This year, we’ll have two December Double Issues, and these will be dated December 4 and 11; and December 18 and 25.
+This year, we’ll have two December Bumper Issues, and these will be dated December 4 and 11; and December 18 and 25.
 So our second Bumper Issue will be Christmassy to the max!

 It also means that this year, our New Year issue will be dated January 1, 2022.